99003518/Team2_calciapp/Calculator Application/1.Requirements/readme.md

 | LL\_05\_HL\_02(i) | Check for valid input |
 | LL\_05\_HL\_02(ii) | Perform exponential operation |
 | LL\_05\_HL\_02(iii) | This operation has to produce the expected results as per arithmetic rules |

+### Procedure to be followed if multiple functions are selected together:
+The operation that is selected at the first would be performed in the first place.